dchowitz/slire/README.md

 `create(entity: CreateInput): Promise<string>`

 Creates a new entity in the repository.
 Returns the generated ID for the created entity.
-The repository automatically generates a unique ID and all system-managed fields (timestamps, version).
-While `CreateInput` allows managed fields to be present in the input for convenience, they are stripped internally and the repository generates its own values.
-Scope fields are automatically applied during creation.
-Accepts scope properties if they match the repository's configured scope values.
-Fails for scope properties that don't match the repository's scope.
+The repository automatically generates a unique ID, applies configured scope values, and generates all system-managed fields (timestamps, version).
+While `CreateInput` allows managed fields to be present in the input for convenience, system fields are ignored and scope fields are validated - the operation fails if provided scope values don't match the repository's configured scope.

 ### createMany